martinfrances107/rust_d3_geo/README.md

 Early draft port -  sub module by submodule.
 Sub module porting means the test have also been ported.
 No API stability guarentees.

-I have partial implementation of src/distance.rs and src/length.rs.

-Current the partially ported test show that they work for what I need DataObject::LineString and DataObject::FeatureCollection ( where LineString is involved)

-Next sub modules on the roadmap -

-* Clip, GeoStream, resample.
+Progress so far.

+A list of all projections can be found in invert-test.rs.
+Out of the 15 distinct projections listed on 4 have been ported so far.
+(AziumuthalEqualArea, Equirectangular, Orthographic, Stereographic )

+##TODO list

+Currently we have 47% test coverage ( as reported by cargo tarpaulin -o Html )
+* The current target is to increase the code coverage in resample.rs which has some known bugs. clipcircle_test.ts and fit_test.rs exercise code in resample ..
+So I am focusing on those tests.
+* Next,  sections of projectionMutator.rs will have to be re-architected for the mecator projection to function like the javascript version.

 I am trying to get a program of mine to run faster, but I want this to eventually be a true library port.
-So feel free to add suggestions to my roadmap.
+So feel free to add suggestions to my todo list.

 ## Phase 2